jacksonet00/demo-stack/v2/README.md

 ### Log

 - I'm honestly so happy with how this has been going so far.
 Never would have expected it to be this smooth.
 And when I run into issues I'm actually investing the time to fully understand the problem so that I learn more about configuring the stack.

+- I've got the new schema setup and the new mutations added.
+Before moving on to image uploads I'm going to try to get the user mutations working a little better.
+I want to have a full auth setup where you create an account, confirm an email or phone number, login, and then the app can detect who you are based off of your access token.